July 15, 2019

 Learn more about our advocacy initiative and how you can participate!

 Discover your Pet Partners family with access to local support.
 Many areas have Community Partners and Community Groups, which give you the opportunity to work with a collaborative group of Pet Partners volunteers in your area.
 Search for Community Partners in your area by organization name, your city, or your ZIP code.
-Some areas also have Pet Partners chapters, which provide community-focused support from Pet Partners staff.
+We also offer volunteers access to a directory of volunteering opportunities where facilities can request therapy animal visits, giving teams the opportunity to find new places and make new connections in their communities.

 We could go on all day about the many reasons why Pet Partners is so highly regarded in the realm of animal-assisted interventions, but we want you to experience it yourself!
-Become a handler and see why Pet Partners is known as the gold standard in therapy animal programs.← Back to the blog
+Become a handler and see why Pet Partners is known as the gold standard in therapy animal programs.